 - In a large glass bowl mix the lime juice, minced garlic, chopped shallots, cumin, tequila.
-Add salt and pepper. > - Slowly add in olive oil and whisk together. > - If using skewers, spear the shrimp, preferably lengthwise so each shrimp is “woven” onto the skewer.
-Leave a small bit > of space between each shrimp for heat to access all sides.
-If using a grill basket, spray the basket bottom with > nonstick grilling spray (outside and not where the spray can get on your floor, causing it to become slick) and add > shrimp to the basket.
+Add salt and pepper.

+- Slowly add in olive oil and sugar or honey and whisk together.

+- If using skewers, spear the shrimp, preferably lengthwise so each shrimp is “woven” onto the skewer.
+Leave a small bit of space between each shrimp for heat to access all sides.
+If using a grill basket, spray the basket bottom with nonstick grilling spray (outside and not where the spray can get on your floor, causing it to become slick) and add shrimp to the basket.

 - Grill raw extra-large shrimp for 3 minutes per side.
 Cooked shrimp only need reheated, about 1 minute total.
 Raw and Cooked shrimp with peel on may take an additional minute of heating.

 - Use a pastry brush to add mop shrimp with extra marinade in the first minute of cooking.

 - Serve shrimp while warm.

 Preheat grill to 375F or medium-high.